fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 For example, we can study the relationship between the residuals and the fitted values of our `Height_Weight_lm` model.
 We store the residuals, fitted values and explanatory variable in a tibble named `residualData`.
 The residuals are accessed using `resid()`, the fitted values are accessed using `fitted()` and the explanatory variable (`Height`) is accessed through the `Height` column of `Weight_Height_lm$Height`.

-We create a residuals vs. fitted plot named `p1` and a residuals vs. explanatory variable plot named `p2`.These are brought together using `p1 + p2`, where the `+` relies on the `patchwork` package being loaded.
+We create a residuals vs. fitted plot named `p1` and a residuals vs. explanatory variable plot named `p2`.
+These are brought together using `p1 + p2`, where the `+` relies on the `patchwork` package being loaded.

-TRY teenager log(height) vs weight or hormonal over age.

 ~~~